 When Will You Be Able to Use Ketamine For Social Anxiety?

-Yet another study has heroed the drug as a potential treatment for severe mental disorders, this time for social anxiety disorder.
-But there's a while to go until we can take it as a pill or spray — especially where anxiety is concerned.
+Yet another study has heroed the drug as a potential treatment for severe mental conditions, this time for social anxiety disorder.
+But there's a while to go until we can easily access ketamine via pill or spray — especially where anxiety is concerned.

 Social anxiety disorder (SAD) is a notoriously hard nut for mental health practitioners to crack, with many sufferers left battling the symptoms despite regular cognitive behavioural therapy and selective serotonin reuptake inhibitors (SSRIs).

-So researchers are understandably excited by the idea that ketamine (ketamine hydrochloride), the anaesthetic (or party drug) known to induce a trance-like state, could significantly ease the anguish felt by those with SAD.
+So researchers are understandably excited by the idea that ketamine (ketamine hydrochloride), the anaesthetic and club drug known to induce a trance-like state, could significantly ease the anguish felt by those with SAD.